 Give your preschooler the best start in life!

-Preschool University (license #364807277) is a nonprofit, licensed child care center providing year round, full-day and partial-day child care for children 18 months to 5 years.
+Preschool University (license #364807277) is a nonprofit, licensed child care center in Redlands providing year round, full-day and partial-day child care for children 18 months to 5 years.
 Our licensed child care programs provide a fun, educational and safe environment for area youth to learn, grow and thrive.

 YMCA’s Preschool University provides a curriculum with an emphasis on social and emotional skills in an enriched environment, focusing on the child’s social, physical, cognitive, emotional, and creative needs.
 We tailor our program to our age-specific toddler to preschooler classrooms.
-Our programs provide activities and opportunities to develop independence in an environment that encourages growth and positive self-awareness, creating well-rounded learners.
+Our preschool programs provide activities and opportunities to develop independence in an environment that encourages growth and positive self-awareness, creating well-rounded learners.

 Schedule a Tour